viavansi/cli-tools/script/Compiler_scripts/MacosCompiler/Readme.md

 ````bash
 main_scr.sh path/to/your/project/
 ```
+After that, you'll have in your current directory the .dmg file along with the .html.
 If you want to publish your app to a local server, you can use a nginx docker image using the following instructions.

 1. Create the image.
 Specify a name.
 ```bash